sib-swiss/containers-snakemake-training/docs/course_material/5_reproducibility_snakemake.md

     * The directive you need to run the script
     * The location/path of the script
     * Check whether the script need a special environment
-        * If so, remember a _certain Docker image_ you created yesterday
+        * If so, and if you attended the [SIB course on Containers](https://www.sib.swiss/training/course/20250527_DOCK), remember a _certain Docker image_ you created during the course
+        * If not, use the following container: `docker://geertvangeest/deseq2:v1`

 ??? success "Answer"
     Like with the Python script, there are two problems to solve to run the R script: